latake-mayur/latake-mayur/README.md

 ### 🧑‍💻 About Me

-- 🔭 I’m currently building full-stack web and mobile solutions that solve real-world problems
+🔭 I’m currently building full-stack web and mobile solutions that solve real-world problems
-- 🌱 I’m constantly learning and exploring new tools & technologies
+🌱 I’m currently learning everything 🤣
-- 💼 I work with **WordPress** and **Shopify** to deliver custom, scalable websites and e-commerce solutions
+👨‍💻 I work with **WordPress** and **Shopify** to deliver custom, scalable websites and e-commerce solutions
-- ⚡ Fun fact: I love learning new things and optimizing workflows
+⚡ Fun fact: I love to learn new things!
-- 📫 Reach me at: **latakemayur@gmail.com**
+📫 Reach me at **latakemayur@gmail.com**

 ---